 Carbon monoxide poisoning can severely damage the human nervous and respiratory systems, as well as the brain and heart.
-It can sometimes even be fatal, since it deprives the body of oxygen, a vital nutrient critical to proper body functions.
+It can even be fatal if depriving the body of enough oxygen.

 According to statistics from the Centers for Disease Control and Prevention (CDC): “During 2010–2015, a total of 2,244 deaths resulted from unintentional carbon monoxide poisoning, with the highest numbers of deaths each year occurring in winter months.
 In 2015, a total of 393 deaths resulting from unintentional carbon monoxide poisoning occurred, with 36% of the deaths occurring in December, January, or February.”

 The CDC reports more than 50,000 people visit hospital emergency rooms each year due to accidental carbon monoxide poisoning.
 Yearly fatalities have also increased—with at least 430 in the agency’s most recent count, up from 393 in 2015.

 It’s essential to know what could potentially expose someone to this colorless, odorless, and tasteless gas.

 Below we’ll discuss the dangers of carbon monoxide, as well as precautions that can protect your family, home,employees, and place of business.